The WWII Schweinfurt Raids into Germany: And a Post War Reconciliation

 Sergeant Lubojacky’s body was found near the Czechoslovakian village of Merboltice on February 15, 1945.
 A partially opened parachute lay next to him.
 Where the Germans buried him remains a mystery.

-Alfred Lubojacky, known to his family as Buddy, was born January 29, 1924, in Texas.
+Alfred S. Lubojacky, known to his family as Buddy, was born January 29, 1924, in Texas.
 He was one of eight children born to Joseph and Louise Lubojacky.
 Both his paternal and maternal grandparents had immigrated to the United States (US) from Czechoslovakia in the late 1800s.
 Alfred grew up working on the family farm and spoke both English and Czech.

 In 1944 Alfred joined the US Army Air Corps and was trained as a B-17 “Flying Fortress” gunner.
 His brother, Roman, was already serving in the US Army in Europe.
 Before Alfred left the US for England in November of 1944, he travelled home to Texas for a visit with his family and his girlfriend, Katherine.